neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 ```
 get_account nathan
 ```
 In the response, next to `membership_expiration_date` you should see `1969-12-31T23:59:59`.
-If you get `1970-01-01T00:00:00` something is wrong and `nathan` is has not been successfully upgraded.
+If you get `1970-01-01T00:00:00` something is wrong and `nathan` has not been successfully upgraded.

 We can now register an account by using `nathan` as registrar.
 But first we need to get hold of the public key for the new account.
 We do it by using the `suggest_brain_key` command:
 ```